Source Code Expert Witness

-We help attorneys with analysis of source code in breach of contract, trade secret misappropriation, patent infringement, and copyright violation matters.
-Our experts are well-versed in all aspects of source code review.
-We take a two-pronged approach consisting of using automated tools to facilitate the review process coupled with a manual review to validate the results identified using the tools.
-We employ both dynamic and static analysis tools for analysis of software.
-We bring our decades of experience in software development to comprehend complex software systems and aid the counsel with determining the facts of a case.
+We assist attorneys with source code analysis in matters involving breach of contract, trade secret misappropriation, patent infringement, and copyright violations.
+Our source code expert witness is well-versed in all aspects of source code review.
+We take a two-pronged approach, combining automated tools to facilitate the review process with manual analysis to validate the results.
+Our methodology includes both dynamic and static analysis tools to examine software systems.
+Backed by decades of software development experience, we help counsel understand complex codebases and uncover the technical facts critical to the case.

 Our experts have previously offered testimony as source code expert witness, Java expert witness, C++ expert witness, C expert witness, JavaScript expert witness, and HTML expert witness.